Betcha She Don't Love You

-"Betcha She Don't Love You" is a song by American singer Evelyn King, released by RCA Records as the second single from her fifth album Get Loose (1982), the follow-up to "Love Come Down".
+"Betcha She Don't Love You" is a song by American singer Evelyn King, released by RCA Records as the second single from her fifth studio album Get Loose (1982), the follow-up to "Love Come Down".
 The song was written and co-produced by American musician Kashif and talks about a boy going out with another girl who will break his heart.
 It reached number two on the US Billboard Black Singles chart and number 49 on the Hot 100 chart.
 A 12" extended mix of this song was included on King's Greatest Hits album.